Leslye Headland: 2019–present: Television expansion

+Theatre

+As a playwright, Headland wrote the Seven Deadly Sins cycle: Cinephillia (lust), Bachelorette (gluttony), Assistance (greed), Surfer Girl (sloth), Reverb (wrath), The Accidental Blonde (envy), and Cult of Love (pride).
+Part of the inspiration for the Seven Deadly Plays came from her Christian upbringing.
+Her final play in the series, Cult of Love, opened in 2018.
+She has also written a neo-noir style play The Layover which received mixed reviews in 2016.
+Her play Cult of Love opened on Broadway at the Hayes Theatre in the fall of 2024 as part of Second Stage Theater's 2024–2025 season, marking Headland's Broadway debut as a playwright.

 Influences and themes

 Leslye Headland was brought up in a strict religious home and grew up watching the Marx Brothers and MGM musicals.
 Headland notes that Alfred Hitchcock's film Rear Window was the first time she saw the camera as a tool and realized what a director did.
-Later in life as she was completing her BFA at New York University, Headland notes the difficulty and dark time faced due to the 9/11 attack and names David Fincher's Fight Club as the reason she has a lifelong artistic need to make a joke about what is truly painful.
+Later in life as she was completing her BFA at New York University, Headland notes the difficulty and dark time she faced due to the 9/11 attacks and names David Fincher's Fight Club as the reason she has a lifelong artistic need to make a joke about what is truly painful.

-Much of Headland's work focuses on cultural vandalism.
-Addiction is also a theme that plays heavily into her projects.
+Addiction is a theme that plays heavily into her projects.
 Regarding her work Headland has stated, "I'm attracted to stories about people who have created prisons for themselves and are trying to get out of them."

 Personal life

-Headland identifies as a lesbian and married actress Rebecca Henderson in September 2016.
+Headland married actress Rebecca Henderson in September 2016.